hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

   Often this will be a byte string (major type 2), particularly for protocols that encrypt data.

-The overhead for always using CBOR is therefore effectively three or more bytes 0xA1 (map with one element), 0x00 (integer 0 as the key), and 0x41 (byte string containing one byte).
-[EDITOR'S NOTE: It may be that the simplicity and extensisbility of this approach is worth the three bytes of overhead.]
+The overhead for always using CBOR is therefore effectively three or more bytes:
+0xA1 (map with one element), 0x00 (integer 0 as the key), and 0x41 (byte string containing one byte).
+[EDITOR'S NOTE: It may be that the simplicity and extensibility of this approach is worth the three bytes of overhead.]

 # Initiating a tube

 To begin a tube, the initiator sends a SPUD packet with the "open" command (bits 01).

-Future versions of this specification may contain CBOR requesting proof of implementation from the receiving endpoint.
+Future versions of this specification may contain CBOR in the open packet.
+One example might be requesting proof of implementation from the receiving endpoint,

 # Acknowledging tube creation